ykapil897/Advertisement-Response-Analysis/README.md

 ### 7. Access the Backend when running on localhost at port 8000

-The Django backend will be running at [http://localhost:8000](http://localhost:8000).
+The FastAPI backend will be running at [http://localhost:8000](http://localhost:8000).

 ---